Gittins' theorem under uncertainty: Uncertainty, Nonlinear Expectation and Optimality

 Nonlinear expectations are well suited to the study of Knightian uncertainty, that is, uncertainty over the probability measure.
-This is most easily seen through the robust representation theorem given by Artzner et al. \cite{Artzner}, see also F\"ollmer and Scheid \cite{stoc_fin} and Frittelli and Rosazza-Gianin \cite{Frittelli_and_Rosazza}.
-Extensions to a dynamic setting are also considered by Detlefsen and Scandolo \cite{Dynamic_risk}, F\"ollmer and Scheid \cite{stoc_fin} and Riedel \cite{Independent_of_tau_for_risk_measure}.
+This is most easily seen through the robust representation theorem (over a finite horizon) given by Artzner et al. \cite{Artzner}, see also F\"ollmer and Schied \cite{stoc_fin} and Frittelli and Rosazza-Gianin \cite{Frittelli_and_Rosazza}.
+Extensions to a dynamic setting are also considered by Detlefsen and Scandolo \cite{Dynamic_risk}, F\"ollmer and Schied \cite{stoc_fin} and Riedel \cite{Independent_of_tau_for_risk_measure}.
 We state a version of this result which is dynamic over stopping times.